stanislavb/www.coven.nu/about/index.md

 Being confident with the techniques the LARP uses will allow the players to have fun with their powers and use them to create great moments for themselves and others; invent rituals, tease each other, defend yourself and really immerse in the world.

 ## Safety

+There will be members of the Household moving about the area during the LARP.
+The Household is a mix of Helpers and Organizers and can always be pulled aside if you need to ask something or report a problem.

+Any problems you bring to the Household will be taken seriously, and we will attempt to deal with any problems, questions or requests as swiftly as possible.
+Problems involving other players will always be dealt with as a team and no indiviual member of the Household will be taking major safety decisions alone.
+This however does not include cases where patricipants are in direct danger; such as fire or violence.

+All players have signed a participant contract and any player who breaks this agreement will be asked to leave.
+To read the participant contract look under Practical.

+The LARP will use the Red, Green, Yellow system and the Ping-Pong system for safe play and a system for sex is being decided upon.
+To read more about these techniques go to Game Mechanics.